-SEC comment letters (Cassell et al. 2013, Johnston and Petacchi 2013) or determinants of compliance with specific disclosures (Robinson et al. 2011).
+SEC comment letters (Cassell et al. 2013, Johnston and Petacchi 2013) or determinants of compliance with specific disclosure requirements (Robinson et al. 2011).
 A common feature of these studies is that they rely on ex post indicators of SEC scrutiny, which are a joint function of SEC oversight and managers' behavior.
-Therefore, they are constrained in their ability to provide insight into managers' ex ante choices.
+Therefore, they are constrained in their ability to provide insight into the effects of SEC scrutiny on managers' ex ante reporting choices.
 I provide evidence that managers' strategically adjust their reporting and disclosure behavior in response to changes in the intensity of SEC oversight.